Discipline vs Motivation: Why One Always Wins

 Motivation is an emotional state.
 It rises and falls based on sleep, stress, the weather, a compliment from a coworker, a documentary you watched last night.
 It is, by definition, unreliable.

 That unreliability shows up in the data.
 In a study tracking New Year's resolutions, roughly 80% had failed by mid-February, and only about 8% were achieved by year end, according to Norcross and colleagues in the Journal of Clinical Psychology.
 The people who failed were not weak.
-They were running on the exact thing that was guaranteed to run out.
+They were running on the exact thing that was guaranteed to run out, a pattern that lines up with the wider body of self-discipline research.

 There's a deeper problem, too.
 A meta-analysis of 128 studies by Deci, Koestner and Ryan found that tangible extrinsic rewards can actually undermine intrinsic motivation for interesting tasks.
 The effect has a name: overjustification.
 Translation: the more you try to hype yourself up with external carrots, the less your brain wants to do the thing for its own sake.